adibwaluya/NusaplannerMobileApp/README.md

 # What is in this repository?

-In `../nusaplanner_app/lib/` you can see the source code of the app.
+In `../nusaplanner_app/lib/` you can see the Flutter source code of the app.

 In `../apk_files/` you can download the .APK data.
 After downloading and installing it, you can test and check how the app is functioning.

 In `../videos/` you can see the overview on how to use the app and all app's functionalities.

+In `../fakeapione/` you can see the Laravel source code (written in PHP).

 ------------
 ## Below are the implemented tech stacks for developing of the system: